Best LiPo Batteries for Micro FPV Drones (1S, 2S, 3S, 4S | 300mAh to 1000mAh)

 • Value: 4/5

-It has similar specs to the GNB 2S 300mAh HV 80C, except it’s nearly 3 grams heavier.
-That’s possibly due to the larger gauge wires.
-But voltage sag is slightly worse than the GNB, and the price difference is only $1, so I’d probably go for the GNB instead if you want batteries of this size.
+It has specs similar to the GNB 2S 300mAh HV 80C, except it’s nearly 3 grams heavier, likely due to the larger gauge wires.
+However, voltage sag is slightly worse than GNB, and with only a $1 price difference, I’d probably choose GNB for batteries of this size.

 GNB 2S 350mAh (Gaoneng)